ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Improved late document materialization

-operations can be covered by primary
+When FILTER operations can be covered by primary, edge, or persistent

 indexes, ArangoDB utilizes the index information to only request documents from